Become familiar with the evolving mass communications field while gaining hands-on experience in news writing, broadcast and more.

 The degree requires a one-hour practicum course, in which you will complete 45 hours of work.
 Campbellsville has its own school newspaper, radio and television stations through which you can complete the practicum.
 You can also take the practicum through the university’s public relations office or other media outlet.

 Campbellsville University offers one of the best private school mass communications programs in the nation.
-Our online communications programs are accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The two-year online mass communications degree consists of 60 credit hours.
 You can choose two out of five elective choices in order to complete the degree.
 The program also requires a practicum course.